♪ Morning in Paris, the city awakes to the bells of Notre Dame... ♫

 Sanity Slippage Song: "Hellfire" is like a visual metaphor of Frollo's religious hypocrisy collapsing in on itself.

 The Cathederal of Notre Dame is drawn with perfect accuracy.
-When you visit her IRL and slowly come to the realisation that the artist painted every single statue correctly as possible, it gets even better.
+When you visit her IRL and slowly come to the realization that the artist painted every single statue correctly as possible, it gets even better.
 The medieval statues which were once part of the facade of the cathedral and are now stored in a small museum on the other bank of the Seine.

 Seeking Sanctuary: Esmeralda does this when Frollo tries to capture her inside Notre Dame.